 1. Le SERP : Search Engine Result Page

 UX starts in Google search results .
 Often neglected and misunderstood, the behavior of the Internet user in Google's SERP is nevertheless essential!

-Many people think that the CTR is a factor taken into account but when we ask this to " Vincent Courson , the delegate of Google France", his answer is simple:
+Many people think that the CTR is a factor taken into account but when you ask “ Vincent Courson , the delegate of Google France”, his answer is simple:

 That being said, we then wonder how to make this differentiation?

 What justifies that a web page “almost empty of text but with the function“ reserve your activity ” passes in front of a well structured site filled with texts, translated into 4 languages, for a set of nearly 80 pages.

 The answer is simple: the page responds to search intentions with the “book!”
 Function.